 - 4. Perform the TLC analysis.
 Using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri dish.
 Let the eluent reach approximately 1 cm below the top of the plate.
-Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate air-dry. - 5.
-Visualize the TLC plate.
+Using tweezers, remove the plate, mark the eluent front with a pencil and air-dry the plate. - 5.
 Place the TLC plate under the UV lamp kept on the common bench.
-With a pencil, circle all the visible spots. - 6.
+Circle all the visible spots with a pencil. - 6.
 Discard the eluent into the "Organic waste" bottle. - 7.
 Repeat steps 1, 3, 4, 5, and 6 with eluent B. - 8.
-Place your plates in the zipped bag with your Student Code.
+Place your TLC plates in the zipped bag with your Student Code.

-Results of your TLC analysis (complete the schemes with your results).
-You may use these drawings to make a scheme of your TLC plates that may help you answer the following questions.
-The scheme will not be graded.
+Draw the results of your TLC analysis in the figure below.
+You may use these drawings to help you answer the following questions.
+The figure will not be graded.